F5Networks/f5-azure-arm-templates/supported/failover/same-net/via-api/n-nic/existing-stack/byol/README.md

 - All templates now deploy Standard SKU Azure Public IP Addresses.
 - If you choose "No" in response to the provisionPublicIP parameter, the choice for "numberOfExternalIps" is not honored and no public IP addresses are created.
 - All templates deploy Azure Virtual Machines and Virtual Machine Scale Sets into Availability Zones in supported regions; Availability Sets are still created in unsupported regions.
 Virtual Machine Scale Sets are distributed across zones 1, 2, and 3; failover Virtual Machines across zones 1 and 2.
 Standalone Virtual Machines are placed in zone 1 by default; however, you may select zone 1, 2, or 3 using the new zoneChoice parameter.
+- Using dynamic assignment for TMM interface is leveraged for initial deployment convenience and a requirement for some environments but not recommended in most production environments.
+IP configs can be converted to static post deployment
+- Address translation is done by enabling ip forwarding [Azure documentaion](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-network-interface#enable-or-disable-ip-forwarding)

 ## Security